 Chinese law2 mainly comprises laws (enacted by the National People's Congress or its Standing Committee) and administrative regulations (enacted by the State Council).
-The Supreme People's Court (SPC) promulgates judicial interpretations from time to time, and those judicial interpretations are binding upon all the courts in adjudicating disputes, and are sometimes considered to be part of PRC law and regulations.
+The Supreme People's Court of the People's Republic of China (SPC) promulgates judicial interpretations from time to time.
+Those judicial interpretations are binding upon all the courts in adjudicating disputes and are sometimes considered to be part of PRC law and regulations.
 In addition, practice guidance notes issued by the SPC and other PRC courts and case precedents serve as important references for judges and legal practitioners.
-With regard to damages, the most relevant provisions are to be found in the laws (i.e., the Contract Law,3 the General Principles of the Civil Law4 and the General Rules Provisions of the Civil Law5), related judicial interpretations and court practice guidance.

 Quantification of financial loss